Get Started with Distributed Training using JAX#

 Tensor Processing Units (TPUs), are custom-designed accelerators created by Google to optimize machine learning workloads.
 Unlike general-purpose CPUs or parallel-processing GPUs, TPUs are highly specialized for the massive matrix and tensor computations involved in deep learning, making them exceptionally efficient.

-The primary advantage of TPUs is performance at scale, as they are designed to be connected into large, multi-host configurations called “PodSlices” via a high-speed ICI interconnect, making them ideal for training large models that are unable to fit on a single node.
+The primary advantage of TPUs is performance at scale because they’re designed to be connected into large, multi-host configurations called “PodSlices” via a high-speed ICI interconnect, making them ideal for training large models that are unable to fit on a single node.

 To learn more about configuring TPUs with KubeRay, see Use TPUs with KubeRay.